mr-inam/chess-mate/README.md

 # CHESS-MATE
-## playing shatranj like diving into another universe
+## "playing shatranj like diving into another universe"